-For instance, a Rosemead resident could face a tax on their inheritance if they are the beneficiary of an estate who lived outside the state.
+For instance, a Rosemead resident could face a tax on their inheritance in probate if they are the beneficiary of an estate who lived outside the state.
 In these cases, the beneficiary might receive tax bills in the mail from a completely different part of the country.

 The actual taxes accrued from a different state can vary substantially.
 There are times when exemptions are available, especially when the inheritance comes from the spouse of the beneficiary.
 For instance, states like Hawaii allows something known as “estate tax exemption portability” which lets the first spouse that passes away transfer their unused estate tax exemption to the surviving spouse.
 Other states like Minnesota allow married couples to pause all of their estate tax payments until after both spouses have passed away.
 A detail-oriented attorney could review the circumstances and determine potential exemptions when an estate tax arrives from out of state.

-How do Federal Tax Obligations Impact an Estate?
+How Do Federal Tax Obligations Impact an Estate?

 Regardless of the unique state regulations, federal laws also impact the tax obligations associated with every estate.
 The tax can be steep, as much as 40 percent, but many people are exempt from it due to an income cutoff.